 2013, Our first LINCC Science Team meeting, in all honesty myself nor MR had any idea what we were expected to be doing or what a Science Team actually was.
 Rather then tell the story again please read our co authored PMJ published paper.
 All in all I found the participation as a science team member very interesting and rewarding.
 We are very excited to share that our LINCC Community Resource Specialist intervention learning health system implementation was so successful that it has now been scaled to all 26 Kaiser Washington State Clinics!
 Here you can read our Evaluation paper.

 In 2014 I became a PCORI Ambassador and many engagement opportunities followed, then one involvement led to another.
-I have attended two Evidence Based Guidelines Affecting Practice Policy and Stakeholders -EGAPPS conferences at the New York Academy of Medicine and two Consumer United Evidence-CUE Summits as well as the Cochrane Colloquium in Scotland in 2018.
-I have been actively engaged on many research projects, working on priority setting, as a thought leader, an expert in the area of addressing disparities and the social determinants of health.
-I have participated as a consumer member on two measurement Technical Expert Panels as well as a working group member on another measurement panel.
-Most recently I have served as a public panel member involved with clinical guideline development and joined the Guidelines International Network planning to learn more about clinical guidelines and to continue to look for gaps where guidelines should and can be developed.
+I attended two Evidence Based Guidelines Affecting Practice Policy and Stakeholders -EGAPPS conferences at the New York Academy of Medicine and two Consumer United Evidence-CUE Summits as well as the Cochrane Colloquium in Scotland in 2018.
+I presented at a Culture of Change Leadership Consortium meeting at the National Academy of Medicine D.C. and have been an active member of Academy Health and served twice on the planning committees for the Annual Research Meeting.
+I have been actively engaged on many research projects, working on multiple priority setting projects, as a thought leader, an expert in the area of addressing disparities and the social determinants of health.
+I have participated as a consumer member on four measurement Technical Expert Panels as well as a working group member on other measurement panels.
+Most recently I have been involved with clinical guideline development serving as a public panel member at the American College of Physicians and joined Guidelines International Network to learn more about clinical guidelines and to continue to look for gaps where guidelines should and can be developed with patient / public partnerships.

 I was fortunate to have been raised in a beautiful small coastal town north of Seattle.
 My beloved (career military) Colonel Father passed when I was nine from a malignant brain tumor.
-Most of my formative years he was in a hospital bed at home where we lovingly cared for him.
+Most of my formative years he was in a hospital bed at home where he was lovingly cared for.
 My Mother, a Mayo R.N., College Educator and Executive Director was a loving compassionate woman whom everyone loved when they met her.
 I had an idyllic childhood and early adulthood, having access to play or investigate a small forest, walk along the beach on any day and able to ski the mountains when I wanted.
 I then attended a few colleges, was a lifeguard one summer, worked on a farm another summer, pursued a career with cognitively challenged adults, moved into photography, then Hotel business all the while moving from the West Coast to the East Coast, many points in between and back to Seattle, my home.
-I met many people, lived through unbelievable experiences before settling into the work I love, striving to bring about a better world one day and one project at a time, with a focus on health and well being.
+I met many people, lived through unbelievable experiences before settling into the work I love, striving to help catalyze a better world one day , one project at a time, with a focus on health and well being.